 - Which series of ICT techniques to use in order to follow a line of inquiry to prove or disprove a hypothesis and;

 - Which ICT techniques to use in a graphics program in order to produce a portrait that visually represents feelings.

 Decide what evidence you need.
 For example, in the branching stories activity, it may be the following (Bennett, Hamill, & Pickford, 2007, p.
 70):

 Routines - expected outcomes demonstrating successful learning will include: the page saved successfully to the correct network folder; a file correctly labelled; the page printed successfully;

-Higher order skills - appropriate image(s) selected for a page; appropriate styles used to convey meaning with explanations as to why the styles have been chosen.
+- Higher order thinking skills - appropriate image(s) selected for a page; appropriate styles used to convey meaning with explanations as to why the styles have been chosen.

 Whilst you are planning, consider too, how the students will produce evidence.
-For example, Bennett et al. (2007, p.70) suggests that:
+For example, Bennett et al. (2007, p.70) suggest that: